sflavelle/writing/scratchpad/jxr-utmv.md

 You mumbled into his shoulder, "s'mthin happening...?"

 "Oh, oh!"
-Jevil immediately responded with growing delight, turning his head to nuzzle into the top of your head.
+Jevil immediately responded with growing delight, turning his head to nuzzle into the top of yours.
 "Welcome back, my dear friend!
 It's good to have you with me once more!
 Sadly this reality is under attack, attack!
 So we must away, away!"

 You took a few moments to process his words.
 "By... runnin'...?"